 (a) Dato' Seow Yong Chin and Syed Zain Al-Kudcy Bin Dato' Syed Mahmood are deemed to be interested to the extent of the number of shares held by the Company in its subsidiary companies by virtue of their direct and indirect shareholding in the Company.
-List of subsidiary companies of the Company and effective equity interest held is as detailed in Note 5 of the Notes to the Accounts in page 51 of this Annual Report.
+List of subsidiary companies of the Company and effective equity interest held is as detailed in Note 5 of the Notes to the Accounts.

-(b) Shareholdings of Dato' Seow Yong Chin and Syed Zain Al-Kudcy Bin Dato' Syed Mahmood in Cygal Holdings Sdn Bhd, a substantial shareholder holding 24,370,354 ordinary shares or 9.67% equity interest in the Company as at 30 April 2011, are as disclosed below:-
+(b) Shareholdings of Dato' Seow Yong Chin and Syed Zain Al-Kudcy Bin Dato' Syed Mahmood in Cygal Holdings Sdn Bhd, a substantial shareholder holding 14,370,354 ordinary shares or 5.70% equity interest in the Company as at 30 April 2012, are as disclosed below:-